top of page

 I live in Blackheath in the Blue Mountains on the Rough Track on 29 acres above the Grand Canyon.
 It's a place that inspires me every day.

-We've recently completed some much needed renos to our two ironstone cabins.
-Now, they feel a bit like little galleries you can sleep in - filled with artworks, furnished with handmade curtains and ScrapCloth lampshades and ClothFabric cushions...
+Our two little ironstone cabins feel a bit like little galleries you can sleep in - filled with artworks, furnished with handmade curtains and ScrapCloth lampshades and ClothFabric cushions...

 Rough Track Cabins